EliahKagan/extents/README.md

 # ioctl-1 - *querying file extents*

-This repository provides source code for a C program, `fiemap`, and a shell script, `stitch`, that can understand and use the output of `fiemap`.
+This repository provides source code for the C program `fiemap`, as well as the shell script `stitch` that understands and uses the ouput of `fiemap`.
 These utilities only run on GNU/Linux systems.

 `Makefile` contains rules for building `fiemap` and for testing it with